maxzheng/great-life-guide/README.md

    satisfied, but the relationship comes first if you must choose one -- because even if we accomplish the most amazing feats, they are pointless if there is no one for us to share with.
    While a single person can do amazing things, the greatest things can only be accomplished when we work together as one.
-That is every single living being, not just humans, as we interdepend (e.g. we need the oxygen from trees and more than half of your body cells are microbes!).
+That is every single living being, not just humans, as we interdepend (e.g., we need the oxygen from trees and more than half of your body cells are microbes!).
 Divisions of countries and races are superficial and only cause harm.
 It's ok to have groups, but not superficial barriers that hinder collaboration, nor thinking other groups are different or inferior.
 We should help each other, work together, and share the fruits of labor, so